Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In recent studies, the main antigen was found, which is the main target for autoantibodies associated with the development of type 1 diabetes mellitus.
-This antigen was glutamic acid decarboxylase (GAD), a membrane enzyme of pancreatic β cells.
-Antibodies to GAD - a very informative marker for the diagnosis of pre-diabetes, as well as identifying individuals at high risk of disease (sensitivity 70%, specificity 99%).
+In recent years, research has identified a major antigen that is the main target for autoantibodies associated with the development of type 1 diabetes.
+This antigen turned out to be glutamic acid decarboxylase (GAD), a membrane enzyme of pancreatic β-cells.
+Antibodies to GAD are a very informative marker for diagnosing prediabetes, as well as identifying individuals with a high risk of developing the disease (sensitivity 70%, specificity 99%).

 An increased concentration of antibodies to GAD in the blood can be detected 7-14 years before the clinical manifestation of the disease.
-Over time, the concentration of antibodies to GAD is reduced and they are detected only in 20% of patients.
-Antibodies to GAD are detected in 60-80% of patients with type 1 diabetes mellitus, their detection in patients with type 2 diabetes testifies to the involvement of autoimmune mechanisms in the pathogenesis of the disease and serves as an indication for carrying out immunocorrective therapy.
+Over time, the concentration of antibodies to GAD decreases and they are detected in only 20% of patients.
+Antibodies to GAD are detected in 60-80% of patients with type 1 diabetes mellitus, their detection in patients with type 2 diabetes mellitus indicates the involvement of autoimmune mechanisms in the pathogenesis of the disease and serves as an indication for immunocorrective therapy.